zaphosting/docs/docs/vserver-linux-gitlab.md

 <TabItem value="debian" label="Debian">

-Install the OpenSSH Server package alongside the prerequisities it requires using the following command.
+Update package list to the latest version and install the OpenSSH Server package alongside the prerequisites it requires using the following command.
 This is how your web interface panel for GitLab will be hosted.

 ```
+sudo apt update
 sudo apt-get install -y curl openssh-server ca-certificates perl
 ```